Ancient-Majik-Tech/Learn.Tutorial.Collections/Changes/All/V P 0.0.4.0.md

 	- Changed name of project to Realms Public Information Home
 	- Added page to mark placeholder links in our projects.
 	- Added new Template for projects page
-	- updated projects page to be more organized.
+	- Updated projects page to be more organized.
 	- Updated templates for non versioned projects
 	- Updated templates in prep to move them to a dedicated project for templates
+	- Added Project [E.AMT.Company.User][Proj Company.User]
+	- Added Project [E.AMT.Experiment.Green.Biorecycle][Proj Experiment.Green.Biorecycle]

 ### Project Changes